Nutrition Management Department

 2.Individual nutrition consultation

-We provide nutrition and diet counseling for patients who need nutrition and diet therapy regarding diet and proper nutrition according to various diseases, including diabetes, heart disease, and kidney disease.
-Since it is an appointment system, please inform your doctor of your desired date and time.
-If there are vacancies on the day of your outpatient appointment, it is possible to receive a nutritional and meal consultation on the day of your outpatient visit.
+We provide nutritional consultations on diet and appropriate nutrition for various diseases, including diabetes, heart disease, and kidney disease.
+Reservations are required, so please tell your doctor your preferred date and time.
+If there are available reservations on the day you visit, you may be able to receive nutritional consultations on the same day.

 Time: Monday to Friday 9:00 to 16:30 (until 15:30 on Tuesday), about 30 minutes each time.